IEEE 802.1aq: Equal cost multi tree

 A service is assigned to a given ECMT B-VID at the edge of the network by configuration.
 As a result, non-participating packets associated with that service are encapsulated with the VID associated with the desired ECMT end to end path.
 All individual and group address traffic associated with this service will therefore use the proper ECMT B-VID and be carried symmetrically end to end on the proper equal cost multi path.
 Essentially the operator decides which services go in which ECMT paths, unlike a hashing solution used in other systems such as IP/MPLS.
 Trees can support link aggregation (LAG) groups within a tree "branch" segment where some form of hashing occurs.

-This symmetric and end to end ECMT behavior gives IEEE 802.1aq a highly predictable behavior and off line engineering tools can accurately model exact data flows.
-The behavior is also advantageous to networks where one way delay measurements are important.
-This is because the one way delay can be accurately computed as 1/2 the round trip delay.
-Such computations are used by time distribution protocols such as IEEE 1588 for frequency and time of day synchronization as required between precision clock sources and wireless base stations.
+This symmetric and end-to-end ECMT behavior gives IEEE 802.1aq a highly predictable behavior and offline engineering tools can accurately model exact data flows.
+The behavior is also advantageous to networks where one-way delay measurements are important.
+This is because the one way delay can be accurately computed as 1/2 the round-trip delay.
+Such computations are used by time distribution protocols such as IEEE 1588 for frequency and time-of-day synchronization as required between precision clock sources and wireless base stations.

 Shown above are three figures [5,6,7] which show 8 and 16 equal cost tree (ECT) behavior in different network topologies.
 These are composites of screen captures of an 802.1aq network emulator and show the source in purple, the destination in yellow, and then all the computed and available shortest paths in pink.
 The thicker the line, the more shortest paths use that link.
-The animations shows three different networks and a variety of source and destination pairs which continually change to help visualize what is happening.
+The animations show three different networks and a variety of source and destination pairs which continually change to help visualize what is happening.

 The equal cost tree (ECT) algorithms can be almost extended through the use of OPAQUE data which allows extensions beyond the base 16 algorithms more or less infinitely.
 It is expected that other standards groups or vendors will produce variations on the currently defined algorithms with behaviors suited for different networks styles.
 It is expected that numerous shared tree models will also be defined, as will hop by hop hash based equal-cost multi-path (ECMP) style behaviors .. all defined by a VID and an algorithm that every node agrees to run.